MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 ms.date: 03/12/2021
 ms.custom: chnoring
 ms.reviewer: sewhee
-description: Learn what PowerShell is and some essential commands used to discover the other commands are already available and inspect and filter the output, allowing for more effective use.
+description: Learn what PowerShell is and some essential commands used to discover more about PowerShell.
 ---

 # Discover PowerShell